-Over Thirty Years of Vision Therapy Success
+Over Fifty Years of Vision Therapy Success

 The vision therapy department has been an established part of EYEcenter for over fifty years.
 We receive referrals from many professionals, including optometrists, physicians, psychologists, educators and rehabilitation specialists for the diagnosis and treatment of conditions in the following areas: eye muscle weaknesses including tracking, eye alignment and focusing; visual information processing; and vision-related learning issues.

 - Smart in everything but school

 - Frequently loses place or skips words when reading

 - Headaches, dizziness or nausea after reading

 - Labeled dyslexic/ADD/behavioral problem

 - Poor reading comprehension or fluency

 - Difficulty copying from the board

 - Double vision/images go “in and out” of focus